tshepang/blog/content/Upside Down (2012).md

 categories = ['movies']
 +++

-It got a great concept (the most original I\'ve seen in a while) and great visuals.
-But after the novelty wears off about half-way through, there\'s pretty much nothing left.
+It got a great concept (the most original I've seen in a while) and great visuals.
+But after the novelty wears off about half-way through, there's pretty much nothing left.
 I enjoyed the performance of Timothy Spall, but his character was not well-developed.
 None of the other characters are given quality treatment either.